davgit/nosqlclient-website/README.md

-## Mongoclient Website
+## Nosqlclient Website
-Keeps html pages and assets of the main page of Mongoclient (www.mongoclient.com)
+Keeps html pages and assets of the main page of Nosqlclient (https://www.nosqlclient.com)

 ### License